zulip/zulip/docs/testing/testing-with-django.md

   view right from your browser (the tool prints the URL where the report is exposed in your development environment).

+  The HTML report also displays which tests executed each line, which can be handy for finding existing tests for a code path you're working on.

 - **Console output** A properly written test should print nothing to the console; use `with self.assertLogs` to capture and verify any logging output.
 Note that we reconfigure various loggers in